Yoohoo-Plugins/wp-zapier/readme.txt

 Yes this will work for any service such as automate.io, if they support posting data to webhooks.

 == Changelog ==
+= 2.2 =
+* ENHANCEMENT: Added support for Contact Form 7, Ninja Forms, Gravity Forms, LearnDash, LifterLMS and Tutor LMS.
+* ENHANCEMENT: Added dashboard widget for plugin - shows information about outbound events, new articles and license key status.
+* BUG FIX: Fixed small issue where save post outbound event would throw a warning when failing.

 = 2.1 =
 * BUG FIX: Fixed issue with user registration outbound event not sending correct data.
 * BUG FIX: Fixed issue where bundled (pro) Sensei LMS system was not being recognized by WP Zapier.